 Our Computing Curriculum

 In the Early Years, Technology is part of the early learning goal ‘Understanding the World’.
-They recognise and engage in a range of technology devices including; desktop computers, the interactive Wizefloor, IPads, cameras and Beebots.
+They recognise and engage in a range of technology devices including; desktop computers, iPads, cameras and Beebots.
 The children soon learn how to control the computer mouse and are able to interact with age-appropriate computer software, such as BusyThings.
 By the end of Reception they can use Word to type simple sentences.

 In Years 1 and 2, children are taught to:

 - Understand what algorithms are (a set of step-by-step instructions for carrying out a function), how they are used as programs on digital devices, and that programs work by following these precise instructions.